What is an encrypted USB?

-5. A window will open asking you to enter a password.
-We suggest coming up with something strong but memorable, because if you lose this password, getting your files back will be difficult, if not impossible!
+- Create a password.
+A window will open asking you to enter a password.
+We suggest coming up with something strong but memorable because if you lose this password, getting your files back will be difficult, if not impossible!

-6. The erasure and encryption process will begin when you click on Choose.
+- Encrypt your flash drive.
+The encryption process will begin when you click on “Choose.”
 Once it’s completed, move your files back onto the drive.
 Your files are now encrypted and password-protected.

 Even though encrypting your flash drive protects your data and is better than no encryption at all, it has many drawbacks.